 What is Doping Control?

 Doping Control, the terminology in sport that refers to drug testing for performance enhancing substances, is the process of collecting samples for analysis as described in the international standards of the World Anti-Doping Agency and specific International Federations.
+Doping Control is now referred to as CleanSport.

 In order to participate in our National Championships, all athletes and adjudicators are required to sign the Form of Consent, which is part of The Code.
 The Organizer of the competition must refuse entrance to any athlete or adjudicator that has not completed and signed the Form of Consent.

-At the National Competition level, prior to check in with the registrar, both members of the partnership must complete and sign the Form of Consent, in person, with the anti-doping official on site or his/her representative.
+At the National Competition level, prior to check in with the registrar, both members of the partnership must complete and sign the Form of Consent, in person, with the anti-doping official on site or their representative.
 In the case of a minor athlete, a parent or designated guardian must also sign the Form of Consent.
 Once the “Form of Consent” is completed by both members of the partnership, the registrar may then complete the registration process and issue the competitor number.

 Use of substances on the World Anti-Doping Agency’s (WADA) Prohibited List for medical reasons requires an approved Therapeutic Use Exemption (TUE) form or a Declaration of Use.
 To gain approval, an athlete must submit the appropriate application form along with substantial medical justification for the use of the prohibited substance at least 30 days in advance of the event.
 To determine if a TUE is needed, WHEN to apply for a TUE, and HOW to submit a TUE, please follow the procedure found on the National Anti-Doping Agency’s web site at USADA.org under the athlete tab.